StencilFrame/autopilot/docs/IDEA.md

 Over the years, I’ve seen teams struggle with the rigidity of full automation and the inefficiency of entirely manual processes.
 Gradual automation offers a balanced approach, marrying the best of both worlds.
 It ensures that automation enhances productivity without introducing unnecessary complexity or loss of control.

-By leveraging DoNot, you can tailor your automation journey to fit your unique needs, ensuring that each step is optimized for maximum efficiency and reliability.
+By leveraging AutoPilot, you can tailor your automation journey to fit your unique needs, ensuring that each step is optimized for maximum efficiency and reliability.
 It’s about making smart, incremental changes that add up to significant improvements over time.

 ## Join the Journey

-I’m incredibly excited about the potential of DoNot to redefine automation practices.
+I’m incredibly excited about the potential of AutoPilot to redefine automation practices.
 But I can’t do it alone—I need your feedback!
 Whether you’re a seasoned DevOps engineer, an IT professional, or someone curious about workflow automation, your insights are invaluable.

-Check out DoNot on GitHub: [https://github.com/StencilFrame/donot](https://github.com/StencilFrame/donot)
+Check out AutoPilot on GitHub: [https://github.com/StencilFrame/autopilot](https://github.com/StencilFrame/autopilot)

 I’d love to hear your thoughts:
 * Do you find the concept of gradual automation valuable?
 * What do you like or dislike about the current features?
-* Are there any features you’re missing that would make DoNot more useful for your daily tasks?
+* Are there any features you’re missing that would make AutoPilot more useful for your daily tasks?
 * What would encourage you to use it regularly in your workflow?

-Your feedback will help shape the future of DoNot, ensuring it meets the real-world needs of users like you.
+Your feedback will help shape the future of AutoPilot, ensuring it meets the real-world needs of users like you.
 Together, let’s make automation smarter, more manageable, and truly beneficial.

 Thanks for taking the time to read this, and here’s to smarter automation!